-From what I understand, there are two solid ways of how to wash running shoes (outside of just washing the grime off the outside with a washcloth, which doesn’t really help with the smell, just the appearance.)
+From what I understand, there are two solid ways of how to wash running shoes (outside of just barely wiping the grime off the outside with a washcloth, which doesn’t really help with the smell, just the appearance).

 So if you really wanna wash tennis shoes, the first and most obvious way is to throw the suckers in the washing machine.
 That’s what I do when my footboxes get stanknasty.
 I know what you’re thinking: “My precious running footboxes!
 They’ll be ruined!”

 No, they won’t.
 Really.